Related Topics

 VA benefits include coverage for prescription drugs.
 However, if you sign up for Medicare Part D drug coverage, you can use it to get prescriptions from non-VA doctors.
 Having Part D will also allow you to fill your prescriptions at a local pharmacy instead of through the VA mail-order system.

 Some veterans sign up for premium-free Medicare Part A (hospital insurance) but opt out of Part B (medical insurance) since it has an additional monthly premium.
 If you choose to do this, you should know that delays in signing up for Medicare Part B can result in a penalty.
 This fee grows each year you delay enrollment, and you’ll be required to pay it annually for the rest of your life.
-If you're worried about affording the Part B premium, see if you qualify for programs that can help pay your Medicare out-of-pocket costs.
+If you have low income and you're worried about affording the Part B premium, see if you qualify for the Medicare Savings Programs (MSPs).
+These programs can help cover your out-of-pocket costs.

 The bottom line: If you have VA benefits and then qualify for Medicare, it’s important to weigh the coverages provided by both plans.
 Depending on your priority group, you may lack benefits for certain VA health services or have more out-of-pocket costs.
 Also, even if you’re satisfied with your current VA benefits, consider the fact that life changes.
 You might end up moving somewhere with less access to VA facilities, or decide you want to see a non-VA provider.
 Having Medicare can give you the added flexibility you need.